 Cannes day trip

-includes a private van and driver.
+includes a private van and driver-guide.
 When you meet the driver

 you discuss your interests and they help plan the stops accordingly.
 Below are our suggested possibilities.
 With fours hours it is best to plan for only two towns, or even one town if you wish to have lunch, or spend time at the beach.

 This is a nice shore trip for those who want maximum flexibility with their French Riviera day trip.
 Some people prefer it so they can spend a lot of time in one location, while others try to see as much as possible.